 3.31.
 "Type approval test", means a test to determine the extent to which a Child Restraint Systems type submitted for approval is capable of satisfying the requirements.

-[3.32.
-"Production qualification test (qualification of production test)", means a test to determine whether the manufacturer is able to produce an Enhanced Child Restraint Systems in conformity with the Child Restraint Systems submitted for type approval.]
+3.32.
+"Routine testing" (or conformity of production testing), means the testing of a number of restraint systems selected from a single batch to verify the extent to which they satisfy the requirements.

 3.33.
-"Routine testing" (or conformity of production testing), means the testing of a number of restraint systems selected from a single batch to verify the extent to which they satisfy the requirements.

-3.34.
 "Shoulder strap positioner" means a device intended to maintain, the appropriate shoulder strap position on the child’s torso, during normal transit conditions by connecting the shoulder straps to one another.